SkyWalkerPS/Assignment-3/Readme.md

 # Assignment-3

-## Submitted by :- Prakhar Saxena
+### Submitted by :- Prakhar Saxena
-## Scholar ID :- 2012064
+### Scholar ID :- 2012064
-## CSE Sec-A
+### CSE Sec-A
-## Course code: CS-201
+### Course code: CS-201
-## National Institute of Technology, Silchar
+### National Institute of Technology, Silchar
 <br/>

 > Problems
 1. How to generate unique string hash value?
 For instance, input: ”CSE Rocks”, Output: Some integer value
 2. Benchmark the performance of Insertion sort technique for average case, best case and worst cases.
 Draw the chart.
 3. Write a program to generate a set of prime numbers using Sieve of Eratosthenes.
 Input range n = 2^64-1.
-4. Write a program to create library for the array A[] of size n of the following functions:-
+4. Write a program to create library for the array A[] of size n of the following functions
     - InsertItemAtLast(int A[], int n, int key), return void
     - InsertItemAtFirst(int A[], int n, int key), return void
     - InsertItemAtIndex(int A[], int n, int i, int key), return void